Theme

 What appears notable

-Based on the repository, the notable angle is the project's explicit focus on omni-modality serving inside a serving ecosystem that many developers already recognize.
+Based on the repository, readers may notice the project's explicit focus on omni-modality serving inside a serving ecosystem that many developers already recognize.

 Before using